-Students will appropriately use the correct technology to solve complex accounting issues. that knowledge to new contexts and situations.
+Students will appropriately use the correct technology to solve complex accounting issues.

+information and apply that knowledge to new contexts and situations.

 5 Recognize and analyze ethical issues in accounting and business practice, and develop a defensible solution based on applicable codes of conduct.